Alanv3514/Alanv3514/README.md

 # Hi there 👋
 #### Im Alan Vinzon,  Web Developer, Student of Elechtronic Ingenieering, and passionate Gamer.

-- 🔭 I’m currently working on [Amazing Events Web](https://github.com/Alanv3514/Amazing-Events-Web)
+- 🔭 I’m currently working on [Amazing Events Web](https://github.com/Alanv3514/Amazing-Events-Web) and trying it like a spa with vue.js

 - 🌱 I’m currently learning **html, css, bootstrap, javascript**